Best Places to Visit in the U.K. and What to Know

 Scotland in general isn’t afraid to show its wild side, but it also has some of Europe’s kindest, most welcoming people.
 Turns out you can have it both ways.

-A vacation in England can be sophisticated or adventurous – or both if you do it right.
-Fortunately, Generali travel insurance is made to cover trips of all kinds, especially when going abroad.
+A vacation in the U.K. can be sophisticated or adventurous – or both if you do it right.
+Find peace of mind on your next trip to the U.K. Explore Generali Global Assistance's travel protection plans.
 Get a quote today.